 To really get the most out of your brain dump, there are three times when it’s most helpful.
 I like to do a comprehensive brain dump when I’m stressed, a quick daily brain dump, and a weekly review brain dump.
 All of these will help you feel more focused and in charge of your own schedule.

-Doing a brain dump when you’re stressed is the perfect way to get out of your own head, problem solve, and see things from a different perspective.
+Doing a brain dump when you’re stressed out is the perfect way to get out of your own head, problem solve, and see things from a different perspective.

 Sometimes, once your problems are written on paper, they seem more manageable.
 If not, create a plan to tackle them.